Tensor and DLPack#

 As demonstrated in the figure, all tensor classes share DLTensor as the common descriptor.
 In particular,

 TVM-FFI is not a tensor library.
-While it presents a unified representation for tensors, it does not provide any of the following:
+While it provides a unified representation for tensors, it does not include:

 • automatic differentiation or computational graph support.